 When is Disneyland Paris Reopening?

-The biggest question you probably are wondering is: “When is Disneyland Paris reopening?
+For months, the biggest question we were wondering was: “When is Disneyland Paris reopening?
 When is it reopening??”
 This is understandable as it’s almost impossible to plan your vacation if you don’t know when it will be open again.

-This will be a phased opening with a limited number of guests allowed back into the parks and without all the attractions and entertainment options available at first.
-If that goes well, things will be evaluated and could open even more.
+This will be a phased opening with a limited number of guests allowed back into the parks and without all the attractions, entertainment and resort options available at first.
+If that goes well, things will be evaluated and the rest of the resorts will open back up.

 When Should I Plan My Trip to Disneyland Paris?

-Again, I have no insider info on when Disneyland Paris is going to reopen, but if I were planning a vacation there in the near future I would be cautious and conservative in my planning.
+Disneyland Paris is currently open, but if I were planning a vacation there in the near future I would be cautious and conservative in my planning.

-Even if the parks are open in July, there will be more extreme safety measures in place to keep guests safe, which means that it’s possible not all shows or attractions will be open right away (in Disneyland but even in the city).
+Just like at all the Disney theme parks, there are more extreme safety measures in place to keep guests safe, which means that it’s possible not all shows or attractions will be open right away (in Disneyland but even in the city).
 You don’t want to go all the way to Paris and not be able to do everything on your list.

-My recommendation is to look further out into Fall 2020, or even Winter 2021.
+My recommendation is to look further out into Winter 2021 or beyond.
 If you don’t have to bring kids, then you are freer to decide when is the best time to go.
 Kids in Europe will be back in school again in the Fall, and the crowds will be lower than normal with the economy hurting and people not traveling as much as before.
-This would be our ideal time to visit.
+This could be an ideal time to visit.

 Disneyland Paris Deals & Advantages